errplane/errplane-ios/README.md

 Using these values the library is initialized using:

     // all parameters are type NSString*
-    BOOL success = [Errplane setupWithUrl:url apiKey:api appKey:app environment:env];
+    BOOL success = [Errplane initWithApiKey:api appKey:app environment:env];

-success is true if none of the values passed in were nil and if the url was valid.
+success is true if none of the values passed in were nil.

-Additionally, to set a session user to better trace exceptions reported to Errplane the following can be used:
+Additionally, to set a session user to better trace exceptions reported to Errplane the following can (and should) be used:

     [Errplane setSessionUser:@"string that identifies the current user"];